Information for students, faculty and staff regarding COVID-19. (Updated: 4 June 2020)

 How to write a reference list with the Harvard reference style.

-How to write references in text with the Oxford reference style.
+How to write references in text using the Oxford reference style.

 How to write a reference list with the Oxford reference style.